xidchen/vsb-lite/README.md

 # vsb-lite

+## Project Introduction

-Video-subtitle-burner-Lite (vsb-lite) is a software to burn subtitles into videos
+Video-subtitle-burner-Lite (vsb-lite) is a software to burn subtitles into videos.